This article was updated April 19, 2022.

 For organizations to make intelligent decisions regarding the cloud, it’s important to understand the relative costs of SaaS versus on-premise systems.

-In a recent report, NetSuite asked 13 respondents with an annual revenue between $40 and $2.5 billion to survey their industries and cloud portfolios.
+NetSuite asked 13 respondents with an annual revenue between $40 million and $2.5 billion to survey their industries and cloud portfolios.

 By comparing their high-level IT spending metrics against standard industry benchmarks, NetSuite found that organizations which fully or largely migrated to the cloud saved an average of more than 20% in IT spending as a percentage of revenue.
 Savings measured on a per-user basis were 16%.
 These savings came not only from a reduction in data center spending, but also from lower IT personnel costs.